 Moreover, this belief acts like a magnet, drawing situations into your daily life that reinforce and “prove” you’re not lovable.
 You may find yourself getting into unhealthy relationships with people who are not available or people who abandon you, which only reinforces your negative beliefs about yourself.

-Examples of Negative Beliefs
+Negative Core Beliefs List

 - I am a disappointment.